tobyspark/ORBIT-Camera/Resources/Introduction.markdown

 6. Orbit dataset status: uploaded.
 Once the app has uploaded the video to our online repository, this status will say _uploaded_ The app needs power and Wi-Fi to upload your videos.

-7. Orbit dataset status: cHecked.
+7. Orbit dataset status: checked.
 Once we have checked that your video is appropriate, this status will say _checked_.

 8. Orbit dataset status: published.
 Once the ORBIT dataset has been created and published, this status will say _published_.
 Once published, any further changes in your app will not be registered.